daerduoCarey/pt2pc/metrics/pointnet_modelnet40/README.md

 Fill in the form, download `pn_ckpt.zip` and unzip here.

-# If you want to train the PointNet on ModelNet40
+# If you want to re-train the PointNet on ModelNet40

 ## ModelNet40